claudiagreen/CV/README.md

 I'm a voracious learner (with a voracious appetite :fork_and_knife:) and I love new information.
 I'm attentive and methodical in my approach to all learning, and I believe this compliments the fast cycle of hypothesis testing in coding.
 I am thorough, enjoy critical thinking, and reflecting on my own work to make sure that my skills are always improving.

-I'm ambitious & aspire to be a female leader in the tech industry, and I want to be part of the movement to upskill the next generation of developers.
-I went from knowing nothing about coding to being able to build fully-functional, rigorously tested web apps in the space of 12 weeks.
-I can't wait to see what I can learn in 12 months.
+I'm ambitious & aspire to be a [female leader in the tech industry](http://www.huffingtonpost.com/entry/studentvoices-meet-10-inspiring-women-leaping-into_us_577fcbd8e4b0f06648f49f42), and I want to be part of the movement to upskill the next generation of developers.
+In my spare time, I am a remote coach for individuals who want to learn to code, with a focus on Pair Programming, TDD and Hypothesis Driven Thinking.

 ## Projects